 Routine supplemental oxygen does not improve the quality of life or clinical outcomes in stable patients.
-Continuous long-term, i.e., longer than 15 hours of supplemental oxygen is recommended in patients with COPD with PaO2 less than 55 mmHg (or oxygen saturation less than 88%) or PaO2 less than 59 mm Hg in case of cor pulmonale.
-Oxygen therapy has shown to increase the survival of these patients with severe resting hypoxemia.
+Continuous long-term, i.e., longer than 15 hours of supplemental oxygen, is recommended in patients with COPD with PaO2 less than 55 mmHg (or oxygen saturation less than 88%) or PaO2 less than 59 mm Hg in case of cor pulmonale.
+Oxygen therapy has been shown to increase the survival of these patients with severe resting hypoxemia.
 For those who desaturate with exercise, intermittent oxygen will help.
 The goal is to maintain oxygen saturation greater than 90%.

-A major cause of hypoxemia in COPD is due to ventilation-perfusion mismatch (V/Q Mismatch), particularly in low V/Q areas.
+A major cause of hypoxemia in COPD is due to ventilation-perfusion mismatch (V/Q mismatch), particularly in low V/Q areas.
 Hypoxic vasoconstriction of pulmonary arteries is to improve overall gas exchange efficiency.
-Supplemental oxygen can successfully reach the alveoli in these lungs, which prevents this vasoconstriction and thereby increases perfusion and improves gas exchange, thus resulting in improvement of hypoxemia.
+Supplemental oxygen can successfully reach the alveoli in these lungs, which prevents this vasoconstriction and thereby increases perfusion and improves gas exchange, thus resulting in the improvement of hypoxemia.

 Noninvasive positive pressure ventilation (NPPV) is known to decrease morbidity and mortality in patients with acute respiratory failure.
 It should be tried as the first mode of ventilation in patients with COPD exacerbation with respiratory failure who otherwise have no absolute contraindication as it improves gas exchange, decreases hospitalization duration, reduces work of breathing, improves VQ matching, and improves survival.
-If NPPV does not work in a patient with COPD in a hospital setting, then the patient should be intubated and put on a ventilator.
+If NPPV does not work in a patient with COPD in a hospital setting, the patient should be intubated and put on a ventilator.

 Pulmonary rehabilitation for patients with severe symptoms and multiple exacerbations reduces dyspnea and hospitalizations and is recommended for GOLD stages B, C, and D.

 Although available from the time the person is diagnosed with COPD, palliative care is typically recommended for GOLD stage D. It is additional care to the patient's ongoing treatment plan.
 The goal is to provide the best quality of life possible.
-Not only does it play a role in the assessment and management of the symptoms, but it also helps patients understand their illness and facilitates a discussion about the patient's goal of care, advance care, and end of life care plans.
+Not only does it play a role in the assessment and management of the symptoms, but it also helps patients understand their illness and facilitates a discussion about the patient's goal of care, advanced care, and end-of-life care plans.
 Advance care planning involves communication between patients, their families, and the physician and helps patients formulate their treatment preferences.
 Reassuring patients with a clear plan to deal with dyspnea in advanced disease and management of depression and anxiety is an important component of palliative care.
-These can be managed with low dose opioids, lifestyle modification, and relaxation techniques, respectively.
-Most patients underestimate the disease, so it is important to look for transition time and discuss advance care early in the disease.
+These can be managed with low-dose opioids, lifestyle modification, and relaxation techniques, respectively.
+Most patients underestimate the disease, so it is important to look for transition time and discuss advanced care early in the disease.
 It is also important to explore where the patients want to spend their last days (e.g., home or hospital) and help provide them with as much comfort as possible.

-Lung volume reduction surgery reduces hyperinflation and improves elastic recoil
+Lung volume reduction surgery reduces hyperinflation and improves elastic recoil.

 Lung transplantation when FEV1 and or DLCO is less than 20%.

 Identification and reduction of exposure to risk factors.
 Counseling about smoking cessation is the single most important intervention that slows the progression of the disease.
-Reducing the exposure to open cooking fires and promoting efficient ventilation also benefits.
+Reducing exposure to open cooking fires and promoting efficient ventilation also benefits.